 One of the biggest evolutions in evaluating backcountry travel and avalanche safety is the frequency and ease of getting your local avalanche report.
-With a smart phone you can pull up the report including a video of a snow pit dug by an expert that same day in under fifteen seconds.
+With a smart phone you can pull up the report including a video of a snow pit dug by an expert that same day in under a minute.

 Your local forecast is an amazing tool and should be used every day you head out into the backcountry.
 Here are some of the things that I think about as I read the report and then decide where to go ride based on the danger rating:

-You won’t find the word “spooky” on an avy report but I call it this because moderate is the most dangerous rating there is in my mind.
-Moderate means that it is unlikely something will slide but if it does, the slide will be massive and probably kill you.
+You won’t find the word “spooky” on an avy report but I call it this because moderate can be the most dangerous rating if there is a persistent weak layer in the snowpack.
+When your dealing with a bad layer, moderate means that it is unlikely something will slide, but if it does, the slide will be massive and probably kill you.
 This is the rating that kills the experts (Craig Kelly and Steve Romeo are two examples.)
-I pretty much treat moderate as considerable unless the weak layer is not that deep and I am not worried about large propagating slides.
-I expect all convex rolls and anything over 45 degrees to slide.
+I treat moderate as considerable unless the weak layer is not that deep and I am not worried about large propagating slides.
+If there is a persistent weak layer lurking in the snowpack I expect all convex rolls and anything over 45 degrees to slide.

-CONSIDERABLE – I tread very lightly in this rating.
+I tread very lightly in this rating.
 Depth of slab and the chance for large propagating slabs change this rating to high for me.
-Having a safe route to the top is also essential as you’re often climbing through the same terrain you’ll ride down.
-On the descent I look for terrain with lots of islands of safety and stay away from big bowls and faces.
+When the forecast is considerable planning a safe ascent route is also essential as you’re often climbing through the same terrain you’ll ride down.
+On the descent, I look for terrain with lots of islands of safety and stay away from big bowls and faces.
 I expect everything over 35 degrees to slide.

-HIGH – With a high rating I am most likely riding a resort.
-I will go on a below 30 degree tour in terrain I know very well and does not have any avalanche terrain above me.
-Tours like these are more like going cross-country skiing then snowboarding…which is why I usually ride a resort.
+With a high rating I am most likely pow surfing in my neighborhood or riding a resort.
+I might sometimes tour in <30 degree backcountry terrain that is not exposed to any avalanche terrain and that I know very well.
+High avy day tours are more like going cross-country skiing then snowboarding…which is why I usually go pow surfing in my neighborhood.

 When there has been a lot of fresh snow or there is a buried weak layer I also bump up the danger rating.
 Here are a couple red flags that I look for: